 Singer.
 Songwriter.
 Medical student.
 One of these things is not like the others, but Zach DuBois is living proof that the 3 are not mutually exclusive.
 For the past 7 years, DuBois was based out of Nashville, TN touring full-time as a singer-songwriter, hitting the road with the likes of Turnpike Troubadours, American Aquarium, Josh Abbott Band, Old Dominion, Jack Ingram, and Radney Foster.
 However, in the fall of 2018 DuBois returned to his native Indiana to begin medical school.
 In addition to his studies, he is still writing, recording, and touring - proving that it is possible to pursue more than one passion in life.
-A heady songwriter and story-teller lauded by CMT and Billboard, living somewhere between John Denver and John Mellencamp, DuBois has 3 studio albums under his belt with plans to release a new batch of songs in 2019.
+A heady songwriter and story-teller lauded by CMT and Billboard, living somewhere between John Denver and John Mellencamp, DuBois has 3 studio albums under his belt with plans to release a new batch of songs soon.

 Flânuer - a noun of French origin, defined as a gentleman philosopher who travels around observing life and his surroundings.
 Perhaps there is no better way to describe the past six years of Zach DuBois’ life - and, as he explains, it is the perfect title of his new collection of songs.
 “I first heard the word flâneur while watching an Anthony Bourdain show called The Layover.
 They were in Paris and he was talking to a bunch of people about the essence of flânuer.
 At the time, I was trying to come up with a name for the album, and after hearing it being described on the show, it just perfectly captured the soul of the project.
 All of these songs came from the last six years of my life, traveling around the US and parts of Europe, playing music for anyone who would listen to me.”